orndorffgrant/devca/README.md

 ### `path-to` command

-`devca path-to` outputs the directory of a particular certificate/key.
+`devca path-to` outputs the directory of a particular certificate/key or the absolute path of the certificate/key itself.

 #### Usage

 ```
-devca path-to <name>
+devca path-to <name> [--cert|--key]
 ```

 #### Examples